-Individual or partnership is not eligible to be a member of a group.
+49. Individual or partnership is not eligible to be a member of a group.
 However, companies controlled by individual or partnership may register as a group.

-Ali bin Ahmad owns three companies A, B and C. A, B and C are allowed to register as a group.
-Ali bin Ahmad is not eligible to be a member of the group.
+Ali bin Ahmad owns three companies A, B and C. A, B and C are registered under GST and make wholly taxable supplies.
+A, B and C are allowed to register as a group since they are all controlled by Ali bin Ahmad.
+However, being an individual Ali bin Ahmad is not eligible to be a member of the group.

-Companies C and D are eligible to register as a group for GST purpose.
-A & B Enterprise which is a partnership business is not allowed to be a member of the group.
+Companies C and D are registered under GST and make wholly taxable supplies.
+C and D are eligible to register as a group for GST purposes since both companies are under the control of A & B Enterprise.
+However, A & B

+Enterprise which is a partnership business is not allowed to be a member of the group.